highchair/artinruins-com/_property/south-street-power.md

 : The <span class="abbr">HHM</span> organization agrees to sell an easement on the power station and tax credits attached to its potential redevelopment to CV Properties LLC — a Boston company led by Brown University graduate Richard Galvin.
 The museum corporation received $4.5 million from CV Properties in exchange for approximately $2.3 million in historic building tax credits and relinquishment of the easement.
 The museum also relinquished a $6-million second mortgage that came with an earlier transfer of the building to Struever Bros.
 The museum used about $500,000 to pay off a loan from the Providence Economic Development Partnership, which it used to buy those tax credits.[^9]

 December 2015
 : Developers break ground on the new project to be called **South Street Landing**.
-The building will achieve LEED Silver Certification and receives $49M in historic state and federal tax credits to finance its redevelopment in a private-pubic partnership.
+The building will achieve <span class="abbr">LEED</span> Silver Certification and receives $49M in historic state and federal tax credits to finance its redevelopment in a private-pubic partnership.

 January 2016
 : Ground breaks on a 744-space concrete parking structure to the north of South Street Landing, designed by [Spagnolo Gisness & Associates]({% link designer/spagnolo-gisness-associates.html %}) (SGA).